GS-VMAS PhD Courses

 Recurring PhD courses 2026 - 2029

-During 2026 - 2029 we will have a number of PhD courses that will be run on a regular basis (yearly and every second year), as shown in the picture below (will come soon).
-However, in addition to these we will also arrange a number of additional subject specific courses every year.
+During 2026 - 2029 we will have a number of PhD courses that will be run on a regular basis (yearly and every second year), as shown in the picture below (to download).
+However, in addition to these we will also arrange a number of additional subject specific courses ("ad hoc") every year.
 Further information about all planned PhD courses can be found under "Upcoming PhD courses".

 Upcoming PhD courses